Bright, Fresh, and Slightly Spicy: How To Can Pineapple Mango Salsa

 Instructions

 • Clean rims and apply lids.
 Use a clean, damp cloth to wipe the rims of the jars, paying special attention to the underside of the rim where the lid will seal.
-Fasted lids and rings fingertip tight.
+Fasten lids and rings fingertip tight.

 Notes